 09 of 10

-The Rubbermaid Closet Kit is a versatile, easy way to update any closet without the price and hassle of designing and installing a custom closet system.
+Closet Kits are a versatile, easy way to update any closet without the price and hassle of designing and installing a custom closet system.
 You decide how much hanging space and shelving you need, and the kit can be fit to your specifications.
 All of the rods and shelves can expand to fit your closet, and if you're working with a larger space and need two or three kits instead of one, they all work and fit together.
-(Rubbermaid, $86.24)

 10 of 10